How to update a Microsoft Windows computer

 Every time I run the Windows Update my computer has problems

-Although Microsoft tests the updates before they are released with the numerous computer configurations, it is possible you may have issues after your run an update.
+Although Microsoft tests the updates before they are released with the numerous computer configurations, you may have issues after running an update.
 Usually these problems are caused by other software programs, unique configuration, or third-party drivers.

 If you have already ran an update and are currently experiencing issues that are not documented on Computer Hope or Microsoft's support web page, try uninstalling the updates through Add/Remove Programs in the Control Panel then continue with the steps below.